Astha230982/Business_360_Power_BI/README.md

 The management believes that by analyzing this information, they can make smarter and more accurate choices to improve their business in Latin America.
 Essentially, they want the Data Analyst to help them turn this wealth of data into actionable insights, ultimately improving their business operations in the region.

-Tech stacks:
+Tech stacks :

-SQL
+1. SQL

-PowerBi Desktop
+2. PowerBi Desktop

-Excel
+3. Excel

-DAX language
+4. DAX language

-DAX studio (for optimizing the report)
+5. DAX studio (for optimizing the report)

-Project charter file

-PowerBI techniques Learnt:
+Learnings :

-What are all the questions should be asked before staring the project
+1. What questions should be asked before staring the project

-Creating calculated columns
+2. Creating calculated columns

-creating measure using DAX language
+3. creating measure using DAX language

-Data modeling
+4. Data modeling
-Using Bookmarks to switch between two visuals
+5. Using Bookmarks to switch between two visuals
-Page navigation with buttons
+6. Page navigation with buttons
 Using divide function to prevent zero division errors creating date table using m language
 Dynamic titles based on the applied filters